 [More complex formatting would also have increased time needed for my daily chores after reading 100+ messages from several groups; and then selecting, editing, compacting, and simplifying messages for my files.
 The original messages are in a wide variety of layout; some need a lot of hand tweaking as it is.
 Have to save some time for family, work, metalworking, other hobbies, and fun.]

 If you do not yet have a simple, friendly program for writing new text files, or editing text files downloaded from the Internet, you won't go far wrong with many of the free text editing programs out there.
 My favorite, as mentioned on the home page here, is NoteTab Light.
+I used it to make this web page, and dozens more on my various websites.
 This is a freeware program available from Fookes Software at http://www.notetab.com Usual disclaimer, just a happy user.

 There is a tendency for many people who personally own Adobe Acrobat (the commercial, paid PDF creation software), or have a copy at the office, to overuse this program and create PDF files when a text file is smaller and much more considerate to others.
 Yes everyone can download the free Acrobat Reader and read the files, but they are big and bloated for simple text content.
 And they cannot be edited by your average Web user, unless he too has the paid version and the originator allowed in the file properties for others to edit it.